Gabrysiewicz/S9_Web-Applications-Security/README.md

 ### Add the ability to restore the previous version of a selected record – display the history of changes made for the selected record and enable the restoration of the selected version of data.

-To store updates for each record, I decided to create a table `message_history` and with the use of triggers, user actions will automaticlly be stored in new table.
+To store updates for each record, I decided to create a table `message_history`, and with the use of triggers, user actions will be automatically stored in the new table.

 Table for record history
 ```